Emergency Food/Clothes

 Eligibility:

-Anyone of any age who has had contact with the adult or juvenile justice system, whether or not they have been adjudicated, and their family members.
-Any neighborhood or community that is struggling with social justice issues and could use some support.
-Service locations include local and statewide prisons (locally DVI and the California Health Care Facility), San Joaquin County Jail, and all other state prisons in California.
+Anyone of any age who has had contact with the adult justice system, whether or not that person has been adjudicated, and family members.
+Service locations include local and statewide prisons (locally California Health Care Facility), San Joaquin County Jail, and all other state prisons in California.

 Fees: